 February 7, 1914

-The typed transcript of William C. Shambaugh's testimony before the Joint Commission to Investigate Indian Affairs.
-At the time he was working as the blacksmith at the school.
+The typed transcript of Fisk Goodyear's testimony before the Joint Commission to Investigate Indian Affairs.
+(His name is spelled Fiske Goodyear in this transcript.)
+At the time Goodyear was working at a local coal and lime business, but had…

 Repository: National Archives and Records Administration